 Treatment Options

 Triangular fibrocartilage complex (TFCC) injuries can be managed through various treatment options, starting with initial steps.
-When you experience a TFCC tear, first approaches often involve treatments like bracing, casting, and physical therapy.
+When you experience a TFCC tear, the first approaches often involve treatments like bracing, casting, and physical therapy.
 These methods aim to reduce ulnar deviation and improve wrist function by promoting healing and reducing inflammation.
 Anti-inflammatory medications can also help alleviate pain associated with the injury.

 If these initial treatments don’t resolve the symptoms, you might need to contemplate arthroscopic surgery.
 This minimally invasive procedure addresses persistent TFCC tears by allowing for debridement or repair.
 Depending on the tear’s severity, surgical options may include ulnar shortening to correct any anatomical discrepancies contributing to the problem.